jmendozacu/magento1-plugin/readme.md

 Note: this module has been tested only with Magento 1 Community Edition, it may not work as intended with Magento 1 Enterprise Edition.

 ## Installation
+You can either the installation script, or copy the files manually.

 ### Running the installation script
 1. Git clone this repository to the web root folder (e.g. **/var/www/html**)